 The hit sitcom Friends is widely regarded as one of the greatest of all time, having aired for 10 seasons from 1994 to 2004.
 The show achieved global success, captivating audiences with its witty humor and compelling storylines, and catapulting the six main actors to stardom.
 However, one of the show's writers is now shedding light on the reality of working on Friends, revealing that it was far from the dream job it appeared to be.

 Only two years into her career, Patty's agent informed her that the Friends team wanted to meet with her.
 Although Patty had never identified as a comedy writer, she was sought after for her skills in storytelling and character development, which were needed for the seventh season.
-However, Patty couldn't help but wonder if she was hired due to NBC's recent diversity program, which aimed to hire more writers of color.

 The article is not finished.
 Click on the next page to continue.